rgildiaz/Word-Music/README.md

 # Word-Music
-Music made from words.
-Created as a final project for MUS 499 C.
+This was developed as a final project for [MUS 499 C](https://courses.illinois.edu/schedule/2021/fall/MUS/499#:~:text=beginning%20DAW%20users.-,38243,-Conference) during the fall of 2021.

 <br>